ropensci/roweb3/content/blog/2024-05-24-news-may-2024/index.md

-The following  package recently became a part of our software suite, or were recently reviewed again:
+The following  package recently became a part of our software suite:

 + [dendroNetwork](https://docs.ropensci.org/dendroNetwork), developed by Ronald Visser: Creating dendrochronological networks based on the similarity between tree-ring series or chronologies.
 The package includes various functions to compare tree-ring curves building upon the dplR package.
 The networks can be used to visualise and understand the relations between tree-ring curves.
 These networks are also very useful to estimate the provenance of wood as described in Visser (2021) <DOI:10.5334/jcaa.79> or wood-use within a structure/context/site as described in Visser and Vorst (2022) <DOI:10.1163/27723194-bja10014>.
 It is available on [CRAN]( https://CRAN.R-project.org/package=dendroNetwork).
 It has been [reviewed](https://github.com/ropensci/software-review/issues/627) by Kaija Gahm and Zachary Gajewski.